tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/使用限制_intl.md

 You can also use TencentDB for MongoDB Console for account and permission management to meet your business needs.

 ## Avoiding Filling Up Disk
 Write operation will be denied when the instance disk is 100% occupied, so please adjust instance configuration in time according to your business needs.
-For more information, see [Adjusting Instance Specification](https://cloud.tencent.com/document/product/240/19911).Or you can [Contact us](https://cloud.tencent.com/about/connect) for assistance.
+For more information, see [Adjusting Instance Specification](https://cloud.tencent.com/document/product/240/19911).
+You can also [Contact us](https://cloud.tencent.com/about/connect) for assistance.